 If you cannot hear the satellite, please do not panic.
 Maybe it is just again in the planned scientific mode recording data and having the Beacon Off.
+This is the intentional behavior of the radio transmitter to minimize the EMC environment for sensitive measurements.
 Time to time we announce the 20 second beacon status as On or Off on Twitter.
-Most of the time however, the satellite is only active over EU to download the data and command the recorder for next orbits where it is out of reach of the Czech/OK groundstations.
+Most of the time however, the satellite is only active over the EU to download the data and command the recorder for next orbits where it is out of reach of the Czech/OK groundstations.

 And yep!
 L-7 is mostly photographing the Sun!
 What a luck, isn't it?